 Lionel Messi: Barcelona forward's father calls €700m release clause 'not applicable'

-Jorge Messi says €700m release clause "is not applicable at all"; La Liga reply that release clause is "absolutely valid"
+Jorge Messi says €700m release clause "is not applicable at all"; La Liga replies that release clause is "absolutely valid"

 Lionel Messi's father and agent Jorge insists Barcelona's €700m release clause is "not applicable at all" and his son should be able to leave the club for free.

-However, La Liga released a statement shortly after Messi's declaration, reiterating its stance that the clause needs to be paid in full if Messi will be allowed to leave the club.
+However, La Liga released a statement shortly after Messi's declaration, reiterating its stance that the clause needs to be paid in full if Messi is to be allowed to leave the club.

 The 33-year-old informed Barca of his desire to leave via an official note last week and did not turn up for the team's first five days of pre-season training under new boss Ronald Koeman.